 60 Winterim courses for freshmen and sophomores allow students to explore aquatic robots, gender roles in history and literature, the Supreme Court and civil liberties, movie production and more

-Over 50 student-led clubs and organizations in the middle and upper school
+Over 50 student-led organizations in the middle and upper school

 Students hold over 270 leadership positions